Monticello: Architecture

 Jefferson had also been interested in the Pantheon, even though he was never able to make the trip to Rome to see it in person.
-Not only did the temple's facade influence the Monticello, but also the Rotunda, which is a library found at the University of Virginia.
+Not only did the temple's facade influence Monticello, but also the Rotunda, which is a library found at the University of Virginia.
 Both buildings have a temple like front replicating the Pantheon facade with large structural columns.
 This building front is also similar to the Palladian.
 The back side of the buildings also pays tribute to the Roman temple.
 Jefferson did this by including a dome shape behind the temple front.
-After Jefferson resigned from Washington's cabinet, he chose to remodel portions of the Monticello.
+After Jefferson resigned from Washington's cabinet, he chose to remodel portions of Monticello.
 This time he was greatly influenced by the Hôtel de Salm in Paris.

 The house is similar in appearance to Chiswick House, a Neoclassical house inspired by the architect Andrea Palladio built in 1726–1729 in London.

 Representation in other media

 Monticello was featured in Bob Vila's A&E Network production, Guide to Historic Homes of America, in a tour which included Honeymoon Cottage and the Dome Room, which is open to the public during a limited number of tours each year.